jhsu802701/rails_from_scratch_rails5/03-02-simplecov.md

 # Unit 3
-## Chapter 2: Guard
+## Chapter 2: SimpleCov

 ### New Branch
-Enter the command "git checkout -b 03-02-guard".
+Enter the command "git checkout -b 03-02-simplecov".

 ### Gemfile
 * Add the following lines to the end of the Gemfile: